Top of the page

 Using an inhaler:

 Different types of devices can send inhaled medicine straight to your child's lungs.
-One type is metered-dose inhalers (with or without a spacer).
-Another type is dry powder inhalers.
+They include metered-dose inhalers and dry powder inhalers.
 Your child may need to use more than one type of inhaler.

 Each kind of inhaler is used differently.

 Make sure to save the manufacturer's instructions.
 Don't throw them away.

 Pay attention to the instructions for your specific inhaler.
 Look for directions on: